 NAC for Chronic Inflammation

-Inflammation gets a bad rep, but in the right situation, it can benefit you.
+Inflammation gets a bad rep, but in the right situation, it can benefit us.
 For example, if we cut our finger, the immune system rallies up its defenses and comes to the rescue.
 Swelling, redness, and other immediate signs often follow.
-This type of inflammation, called acute inflammation, works as a protective defense for the body and then swiftly disappears when its job is done.
+This type of inflammation, called acute inflammation, works as a protective defense for the body, and then swiftly disappears when its job is done.

 On the other hand, chronic inflammation is inflammation gone wild: while this low-grade inflammation quietly simmers and festers, all kinds of trouble can result.

 NAC can help dial down that inflammation.
-In one study, researchers found this supplement provided anti-inflammatory benefits while increasing the enzymes superoxide dismutase (SOD), glutathione, and glutathione S-transferase (GST).
-They concluded that NAC has both anti-inflammatory and (bonus!) anti-ulcerative effects.
+In one study, researchers found this supplement provided anti-inflammatory benefits while increasing the enzymes superoxide dismutase (SOD) (which fights against reactive damaging oxidative molecules), glutathione, and glutathione S-transferase (GST).
+(These latter two enzymes also act against harmful oxidative molecules.)
+The researchers concluded that NAC has both anti-inflammatory and (bonus!) anti-ulcerative effects.

 NAC and Gut Health